 Research on occupational health, safety and workplace behaviour - which is part of on-going collaborations with the National Research Centre for the Working Environment (Daniels) and Loughborough University (Daniels) - affect decision makers in the Danish Postal Service, a large retailer and an professional Rugby Union team.
 Nielsen is delivering training to occupational health and HR practitioners in the Nordic countries in relation to a Danish national campaign on managing restructuring.
 Daniels has an on-going collaboration with the Health and Safety Laboratory in the joint production of knowledge by academic and policy researchers.
 Policy engagement has occurred via organised events at the EC, Foreign Office, Scottish Parliament, British Medical Association, the New Anglia Local Enterprise Partnership (Connolly) and regional Foreign Direct Investment (FDI) offices in England and Spain (Tregaskis).
 Research on consortium benchmarking has been implemented into the purchasing strategy of Siemens.

 Dobson has advised on competition and regulation organisations such as the OECD, EC DG Competition, the Hungarian Competition Authority "GVH", the Serbian Commission for Competition Protection and the Swiss Competition Commission "Weko".
 His work has also informed the British Brands Group.
 Environmental research (discussed by the New Scientist, WRAP and The Guardian) has been cited in national policy, and influenced policy development by the EC and IPCC.
 Waddams has engaged with Optus, Cornwall Energy Associates, Civic Consulting, EC, and offices (BIS, DEFRA, DECC and Cabinet Office) to discuss research and government policy.
 Waddams has influenced government both through responses to consultations and by several invited meetings with Ministers (Willets, Swinson, Cable).
-Ormosi has produced an OECD discussion paper on evaluating competition law enforcement.
+Ormosi has provided advice and delivered various reports for the European Commission, the OECD, UNCTAD, and the World Bank on issues related to economic impact evaluation and the estimation of the consumer benefits of competition policy.
 Fairbrass is co-convenor of an ongoing ESRC Research Grant/Seminar series on the green economy and sustainability.

 Lettice's innovation research has been adopted and used by companies, such as Inner Skills, Clever Together and BuenaIdea.
 Cornford's information systems research has been used in a joint central/local government initiative to improve information sharing in public services (IIASM – www.informationsharing.co.uk), leading to a new national centre of excellence to reduce the complexity of sharing data between services, as announced in the Government's 2013 Spending Round.